opheron/questions/unprocessed-questions.md

 "What's the worst case of ""rich kid syndrome"" you've seen?"
 What actor is the most guilty of playing the same exact character in every film?
 "With the adage ""nothing is ever deleted from the Internet"" in mind, what is something you HAVE seen vanish from the net?"
-"What was your scariest ""A second later and I would've died"" moment?"